-- (1) An Installation is an Order Installation if one or more of the following conditions are satisfied: - (a) the Installation is conducted by the Sovereign Head or Grand Prior; - (b) the Installation is of a Great Officer; - (c) the Installation is designated by the Grand Prior as an Order Installation.
+- (1) An Installation is an Order Installation if one of the following conditions are satisfied: - (a) the Installation is conducted by the Sovereign Head or Grand Prior (unless the conditions set out in Regulation 15(2)(b) are satisfied)." - (b) the Installation is of a Great Officer; - (c) the Installation is designated by the Grand Prior as an Order Installation.